yusuke-imoto-lab/RECODE/python/sphinx/index.rst

 Installation
 ====================================
-scRECODE supports Python 3.* or newer. scRECODE can be installed via pip:
+scRECODE package supports PyPI install.

 .. code-block:: bash

  $ pip install screcode

 You can also install the development version of lingam package from GitHub: